needle-mirror/com.unity.physics/Documentation~/collision_queries.md

 The above code all calls into Unity Physics through normal C#.
 That is fine, will work, but is not necessarily the most optimal solution.
 To get really good performance from the casts and other queries you should do them from within a Burst compiled job.
 That way the code within the Unity Physics for the cast can also make use of Burst.
 If you are already in a Burst job, just call as normal, otherwise you will need to create a simple Job to do it for you.
 Since it is a threaded job, try to batch a few together too and wait some time later for results instead of straight away.

-Jobs can only be created in classes that inherit from `JobComponentSystem`.
+Jobs can only be created in classes that inherit from `SystemBase`.
 Here are the necessary namespaces for the following examples:

 ```csharp
     using Unity.Burst;